ryanwmichaud/HarmonizerPlugin/README.md

     - Eb,G,Ab,Bb,**C**  (AbMajor9)
     - E,F,G,A,**C**    (FMajor9)
     - Db,Eb,F,Ab,**C**  (DbMajor9)

+### To Install:
+ - Download the .vst3 file for your operating system/archetecture from the Install folder
+ - Copy the .vst3 file into your VST folder

 ### To Develop/Build From Source:
 - Install the JUCE library and C++ development tools
 - Open the `HarmonizerPlugin.jucer` file in Projucer (part of the JUCE install)